History of France: Late Capetians (1165–1328)

-Philip III and Philip IV (1270–1314)
+The Kingdom was involved in two crusades under Louis: the Seventh Crusade and the Eighth Crusade.
+Both proved to be complete failures for the French King.
 Philip III became king when Saint Louis died in 1270 during the Eighth Crusade.
 Philip III was called "the Bold" on the basis of his abilities in combat and on horseback, and not because of his character or ruling abilities.
 Philip III took part in another crusading disaster: the Aragonese Crusade, which cost him his life in 1285.

 More administrative reforms were made by Philip IV, also called Philip the Fair (reigned 1285–1314).
 This king was responsible for the end of the Knights Templar, signed the Auld Alliance, and established the Parlement of Paris.
 Philip IV was so powerful that he could name popes and emperors, unlike the early Capetians.
 The papacy was moved to Avignon and all the contemporary popes were French, such as Philip IV's puppet Bertrand de Goth, Pope Clement V.

 Early Valois Kings and the Hundred Years' War (1328–1453)

 The tensions between the Houses of Plantagenet and Capet climaxed during the so-called Hundred Years' War (actually several distinct wars over the period 1337 to 1453) when the Plantagenets claimed the throne of France from the Valois.
-This was also the time of the Black Death, as well as several civil wars.
-The French population suffered much from these wars.
+This was also the time of the Black Death in France, as well as several devastating civil wars.
 In 1420, by the Treaty of Troyes Henry V was made heir to Charles VI.
 Henry V failed to outlive Charles so it was Henry VI of England and France who consolidated the Dual-Monarchy of England and France.

 It has been argued that the difficult conditions the French population suffered during the Hundred Years' War awakened French nationalism, a nationalism represented by Joan of Arc (1412–1431).
 Although this is debatable, the Hundred Years' War is remembered more as a Franco-English war than as a succession of feudal struggles.
 During this war, France evolved politically and militarily.

 Although a Franco-Scottish army was successful at the Battle of Baugé (1421), the humiliating defeats of Poitiers (1356) and Agincourt (1415) forced the French nobility to realise they could not stand just as armoured knights without an organised army.
 Charles VII (reigned 1422–61) established the first French standing army, the Compagnies d'ordonnance, and defeated the Plantagenets once at Patay (1429) and again, using cannons, at Formigny (1450).
 The Battle of Castillon (1453) was the last engagement of this war; Calais and the Channel Islands remained ruled by the Plantagenets.

 Early Modern France (1453–1789)

-Kings during this period

-The Early Modern period in French history spans the following reigns, from 1461 to the Revolution, breaking in 1789: